Remember the four key actions all New Yorkers should take to prevent COVID-19 transmission:

 The NYC Department of Small Business Services offers one-on-one free virtual compliance consultations to help you understand how to comply with key City rules.
-This program clarifies existing regulations for the Open Restaurants Program.
-Our virtual consultations will help you understand common compliance challenges related to the Open Restaurants Program - we will not issue violations or fines.
-Please click the button below to sign up for a consultation.
+Our virtual consultations will help you understand key City rules and common compliance challenges related to the Open Restaurants Program - we will not issue violations or fines.